Klaas-Jan Huntelaar

-Huntelaar played for PSV, De Graafschap, AGOVV Apeldoorn, Heerenveen, Ajax, Real Madrid and Milan, before joining Schalke 04 in August 2010, for whom he was the top goalscorer in the 2011–12 Bundesliga with 29 league goals.
+Huntelaar played for PSV, De Graafschap, AGOVV Apeldoorn, Heerenveen, Ajax, Real Madrid and AC Milan, before joining Schalke 04 in August 2010, for whom he was the top goalscorer in the 2011–12 Bundesliga with 29 league goals.
 Huntelaar is also Schalke's second highest goalscorer of all time, behind Klaus Fischer.

 Huntelaar was named Dutch Football Talent of the Year and Ajax "Player of the Year" in 2006, and was a part of the Dutch side that won the 2006 UEFA U-21 Championship where he became the tournament's leading goalscorer and received the player of the tournament award.
 He was also named as one of two strikers in the UEFA Team of the Tournament.
 He is the all-time top scorer of the Netherlands U-21 national team with 18 goals in 23 appearances.

 Early life

 Huntelaar was born in Voor-Drempt, a village in the Achterhoek region of Netherlands, but moved to Hummelo when he was six weeks old.
 He lived with parents Dirk-Jan and Maud Huntelaar, and his two brothers Niek and Jelle.
 At the age of five, Huntelaar, along with his two brothers, joined the local football team VV H. en K., where he played for the next six years.
 He was scouted as a youth talent during this period by Go Ahead Eagles but the distance required to travel to the team's base in Deventer prevented him from joining the club.

 Soon after, he was scouted by De Graafschap and on 6 April 1994 he signed his first youth contract, aged 10.
 During his first two years with De Graafschap, Huntelaar played in various positions including left wing, attacking midfield, left back, and even goalkeeper; only in his third year was he deployed as a striker.

 In the 1997–98 season, the 14-year-old Huntelaar was the main striker for the C-team at De Graafschap and scored 33 goals in 20 matches.
 The following season saw him promoted to the B1 team, and in the 1999–2000 season he became top scorer of the B1 league with 31 goals.
 His goalscoring abilities drew the attention of PSV Eindhoven, who subsequently signed him in June 2000.